An optimization framework for resilient batch estimation in Cyber-Physical Systems: Introduction

 \paragraph{Outline} The rest of the paper is structured as follows.
 We start by introducing in Section \ref{part:ii}, the settings for the resilient state estimation problem.
 We then define in Section~\ref{part:iii} the new class of optimization-based estimators proposed here to address this problem.
 The analysis of this new framework is presented in Section~\ref{part:iv}.
-In Section \ref{sec:Exact-Recoverability}, we discuss further the property of exact recoverability of the proposed set of estimators in the presence of only sparse measurement noise.
+In Section \ref{sec:Exact-Recoverability}, we further discuss the properties of a special constrained version of the initial class of estimators.
 In Section \ref{sec:Numerical-Eval}, we comment on the numerical verification of the conditions derived in the analysis part.
 Some numerical results are described in Section ~\ref{part:v} and finally, concluding remarks are given in Section~\ref{part:vi}.